-Despite this or because of this, Britain is undoubtedly a nation of takeaway lovers.
+Despite this or because of this, Britain, as well as being a nation that loves offline and online bingo, is undoubtedly a nation of takeaway lovers.
 Fast food outlets increased by an incredible 34% between 2010 and 2018.
 Meanwhile, since 2016 the average spend per week on takeaway meals eaten at home has jumped 8.5%, from £4.70 to £5.10.
 Here are 5 fun facts about the Great British Takeaway:

 - We Love a Chinese

 The most popular takeaway dish is Chinese!.
 Pushing Indian food into second place and the famous fish and chips into third, Chinese food was voted Britains favourite takeaway food.
 In fact, chicken chow mein is the nation’s favourite takeaway.

 In 1908, the UK’s only recorded Chinese restaurant opened its doors in London’s Piccadilly Circus.